realworldocaml/book/en/maps-and-hashtables.md

   Map.add t ~key:s ~data:(count + 1)
 ```

-The first thing to note about the implementation is that in some
-places we refer to `String.Map.t`, and in others we just use `Map.t`.
+Note that in some places the above code refers to `String.Map.t`, and
-The reason for this has to do with the fact that maps are implemented
+in others `Map.t`.
+This has to do with the fact that maps are
-as as ordered binary trees, and as such you need to know how to
+implemented as ordered binary trees, and as such you need some way to
-compare the keys in order to build a map on those keys.
+compare keys in order to build a map.

-For that reason, when creating a map, you need somehow to specify the
-comparison function for working on that type.
 The `Map` sub-module of
 `String` contains versions of the map creation functions that are
-specialized to strings by knowing the comparison functions for
+specialized to strings, and that in particular know how to compare
 strings.
-This `Map` sub-module is part of the `Comparable` interface
+This `Map` sub-module is available in any module that
-in Core.
+satisfied the `Comparable` interface from Core.

-Once them map is created, however, it's fully polymorphic, which means
+Once them map is created, it's fully polymorphic, which means that we
-that we can use the accessor functions from the `Map` module on a map
+can use the accessor functions from the `Map` module on a map with
-with keys of any type.
+keys of any type.

 ## Creating maps with comparators

 The specialized `Map` sub-module is convenient, but you don't
-necessarily need to go through such a module to create a `Map.t`.
-The
+necessarily need to use it to create a `Map.t`.
+The information
-information required to compare values of a given type is wrapped up
+required to compare values of a given type is wrapped up in a value
-in a value called a _comparator_, that can be used to create maps
+called a _comparator_, that can be used to create maps using the `Map`
-using the `Map` module directly.
+module directly.

 ```ocaml
 # let digit_map = Map.of_alist_exn digit_alist